 Socialism has as its basis observations (whether exact or not is irrelevant) which all refer to the economic state of certain societies…It is because, in the most civilized societies of modern Europe, production appears unable to regulate itself to consumption requirements, or because industrial centralization seems to have given birth to enterprises too large for society to be disinterested in, or because the unceasing transformations of machines…rob the worker of all security and place him in a state of inferiority which prevents him from concluding equitable contracts — it is on this and other similar evidence that socialism bases its demand for reform of the existing order.4

 Socialists believed that the underlying problem was that production was organized on a laissez-faire basis.
 The solution was to reorganize production so that it satisfied social, not individual, goals.
-The earlier writers had wanted to push production to the periphery of public life, but the socialists wanted to make it society’s sole focus.
+The earlier writers had wanted to push production to the periphery of public life, but the socialists wanted to make it society’s central focus.